 You typically have the option to stay at the facility only during the day or attend rehab part-time.
 The right delivery method for the modalities depends on a variety of factors.
 For example, if you have a severe form of addiction, you’ll do better in a partial hospitalization setting.
 It takes you out of an environment that’s conducive to drug abuse.

 Find out more about overcoming your cocaine abuse.
 You don’t have to keep using.
-The caring therapists at Crestview Recovery want to help you.
-Call 866-262-0531 today.
+The caring therapists at Crestview Recovery are available to help.
+Call 866.262.0531 today.